anahitasocial/anahita/README.md

 Continue with [Initiating Installation] (#initiating-installation) from this point.

-### Using the Embryo Release code
+### Installing from the master branch

 ![Installing Anahita using the Embryo release code](http://anahitapolis.com.s3.amazonaws.com/media/gifs/installation/anahita-installation-embryo.gif)

-An Embryo release is the codebase that hasn't been throughly finalized yet and it is still undergoing changes. you may use the embryo code for your project, but you need to be mindful of the fact that it still contain some bugs while it is stable enough that we are using it on our production site [GetAnahita.com](http://www.GetAnahita.com).
-That is how we discover and fix all the bugs, before we tag the code as a Birth release.
-The master branch of Anahita always contains the most recent embryo release.

-Now clone Anahita repository from the master branch:
+The master branch always contains the _Embryo_ release.
+Using the following command, clone the Anahita repository from the master branch:

 `git clone git@github.com:anahitasocial/anahita.git myproject`